AmirBerenji/todo/README.md

--To install MySql on Docker and run the application, run the following codes.
+- To install MySql on Docker and run the application, run the following codes.

 1- docker-compose up -d
 2- npm install